 Let me throw out a few more terms.
 On one hand, I define “Stupid Stubbornness” as doing whatever we want, even if it’s not working—and even if we hurt ourselves in the process.
 On the other hand, I define “Smart Stubbornness” as doing whatever it takes to get the job done—whether we like it or not.
 Those concepts should ring a bell as you think about the Stupid Cycle.
 Acting on the Problem Urge is an example of Stupid Stubbornness: It doesn’t work and it only makes things worse—but it’s what we want to do!
 However, Acting Opposite is an example of Smart Stubbornness: You don’t want to do it, but you do it anyway.
 Why?
 Because it works!

 But before we start practicing this new skill, I want to make a few quick points.
 First of all, did you notice that I called these emotions “trigger emotions” and not “negative emotions”?
 That’s because not all trigger emotions feel negative.
 In fact, some feel positive!
 For example, did you ever make poor decisions when you fell in love with someone too quickly?
 Another reason I did not use the term “negative emotions” is because with some trigger emotions, you don’t feel anything at all!
 For example, did you ever make poor decisions when you were feeling bored or numb?
 And a final reason I did not use the term “negative emotions” is because I did not want to imply the myth that some emotions are bad and therefore should be avoided.
-As we have learned earlier in this book, ALL emotions (even the ones we don’t like) provide extremely valuable functions.
+As we have learned in earlier blog posts, ALL emotions (even the ones we don’t like) provide extremely valuable functions.

-A final point I want to make before we get started with some practice is this: Of course doing the opposite of what you really want to do will not feel natural.
+A final point I want to make before you get started with some practice is this: Of course doing the opposite of what you really want to do will not feel natural.
 Of course you will feel “fake” when you are just barely learning to act opposite.
 And that’s exactly why I call this skill “acting” opposite!
 It’s okay if you feel like you are just acting or faking it.
 This is what I tell my own clients: “Fake it till you make it!”
-J